 In January, 2013, announced expansion to data centers in the Silicon Valley, Colorado, and Wyoming.
 Also added and managed services including Exchange email, business VoIP, and remote disaster recovery server hosting on-demand.

 In January, 2014, announced expansion in space and bandwidth at Silicon Valley data center.
-Also, moving headquarters office to facility with four times the space of current facility in second quarter 2014.

 This question comes up a lot since it is a great source of smiles and giggling, so we just tell people that's why it is what it is.